Arphase/nx-arphase/README.md

 ## Generate a library

-Run `nx g @nrwl/nest:library` to generate a library.
+Run `nx g @nrwl/nest:library my-lib --directory=api --linter=tslint` to generate a library.

 Libraries are sharable across libraries and applications.
 They can be imported from `@ivt/mylib`.